Pedego Responds to Concerns Raised by Ebike Battery Fires

 The rash of ebike battery fires in New York City prompted New York City Fire Department to focus their annual symposium on the topic.
 Veteran bike engineer Michael Fritz was in attendance as an independent industry expert with 35 years’ experience.
 Fritz was also instrumental as director of engineering on the Pedego team.

 Fritz says unless an ebike company uses name brand battery cells, he’s out.
-Fire hazards are largely due to lower quality batteries being used improperly.
+Fire hazards are largely due to lower quality batteries being used improperly, including charging while unattended.

 “Do Pedego lithium-ion battery packs pose an unreasonable risk to customers?
 My answer is no – you can have confidence in this product,” Fritz says.
 “Pedego does an excellent job.
 The best in the industry.”